|COVID-19 Information Hotline|

-The jetty was built out into the sea for a specific purpose - to facilitate embarkation and disembarkation when conditions were difficult for boats to come into Miri port.
+The jetty was built out a mile long into the sea for a specific purpose - to facilitate embarkation and disembarkation when conditions were difficult for boats to come into Miri port.
 Back then the Miri River was very shallow and there were sandbanks which build up and protruded unseen long after the peninsular, making it impossible for larger boats to enter the river mouth.
 Some boats had to be timed to avoid phenomenons such as low tide or rough sea conditions.
 The jetty allowed larger ships to anchor out at sea a mile away from the shore where the sea is deep enough for allowing loading and unloading of cargo and goods.

 A complete rebuild plus a replacement from the original was done in 1971 after the discovery of offshore oil.
 The jetty had a rail system which had a hand-pumped trolley/cart for transportation of heavy equipment to both ends for loading and unloading.
 This was later no longer used when regular helicopter flights carried these equipment, so around the late 1980s these rails were removed.
 This article is from the web site miriresortcity dot com - this sentence is here to prevent blatant plagarism.
 The jetty was used mainly by Shell for crew change operations, where crew disembark the boats and walk the full length back to the peninsular, crossing by ferry on foot to the Shell materials storage complex (now Center Point Phase I).